hschletz/NADA/README.md

 Example for PDO:

-    require_once 'path/to/NADA/Nada.php'; // only if not installed by composer
-    $pdo = new PDO($dsn, $user, $password);
+    $link = new \PDO($dsn, $user, $password);
-    $nada_database = Nada::factory($pdo);
+    $database = \Nada\Factory::getDatabase($link);

-The *factory()* method detects the type of abstraction layer of the passed connection object and the DBMS type it connects to.
-It then sets up and returns an object of an appropriate subclass of *Nada_Database*, which is the main interface for all subsequent operations.
+The *getDatabase()* method detects the type of abstraction layer of the passed connection object and the DBMS type it connects to.
+It then sets up and returns an object of an appropriate subclass of *Nada\Database\AbstractDatabase*, which is the main interface for all subsequent operations.

 No extra database connection is initiated - it is up to the application to connect to the database as usual.
 NADA can safely reuse any connection.
 No changes to the connection object are made unless explicitly requested.

 Available classes
 -----------------

+Databases, tables and columns are represented by DBMS-specific subclasses of abstract classes:

+- Nada\Database\AbstractDatabase
+- Nada\Table\AbstractTable
+- Nada\Column\AbsractColumn

-All classes representing database objects are abstract classes, i.e. a DBMS-specific subclass is always used.
-This subclass may contain extra methods not available in the base class.
+These subclasses may contain extra methods not available in the base class.
+The methods to retrieve these objects always return objects of the proper subclass.

-- **Nada_Database:** Base class that represents the database.
-- **Nada_Table:** Base class that represents a table.
-- **Nada_Column:** Base class that represents a column.
+Indexes are represented by *Nada\Index* which does not have a subclass because it does not have any DBMS-specific functionality.

-An additional base class, *Nada_Link*, provides a unified interface for database connections.
+An additional base class, *Nada\Link\AbstractLink*, provides a unified interface for database connections.
 Its subclasses are wrappers around the database connection object passed to the factory method.
 This interface is very limited and not intended for use by the application.
 It is used internally by NADA for all database calls.
 Unless you are developing for NADA itself, forget about this class.

 Error handling